2023 Best Health Sciences & Services Bachelor's Degree Schools in the Rocky Mountains Region

 Top 10 Best Health Sciences & Services Bachelor's Degree Schools

 Our 2023 rankings named Carroll College the best school in the Rocky Mountains Region for health sciences and services students working on their bachelor’s degree.
-Located in the town of Helena, Carroll Montana is a private not-for-profit school with a small student population.
+Located in the remote town of Helena, Carroll Montana is a private not-for-profit college with a small student population.

 Health Science majors at University of Northern Colorado take out an average of $24,233 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $294.